This homemade gingerbread spice mix is quick and easy to make and it will improve the taste of any gingerbread dessert.

 What’s the difference between gingerbread spice mix and pumpkin pie spice?

 Pumpkin pie spice is made with only 5 spices: cinnamon, ginger, nutmeg, allspice, and cloves.
-It’s more mild than the gingerbread spice and has more cinnamon.
-Gingerbread spice also contains additional spices such as star anise, cardamom, black pepper, coriander, which bring a more Christmassy feeling.
+It’s milder than gingerbread spice and contains more cinnamon.
+Gingerbread spice also includes additional spices such as star anise, cardamom, black pepper, and coriander, which bring a more Christmassy feeling.

-For me, pumpkin pie spice smells like fall and gingerbread spice like winter and the holidays.
+For me, pumpkin pie spice smells like fall, while gingerbread spice reminds me of winter and the holidays.

 How to make homemade gingerbread spice mix